Checksig-inside/dgi/content/it/_posts/crypto/2019-04-23-TRT-Volumes.md

 ---
 layout: post
 title: "Real Volume: The Rock Trading Exchange"
-subtitle: "A supplement to the Bitwise report presented in March 2019 to SEC"
 date: 2019-04-23 17:30:42 +0100
 author: "Marcello Pichini"
-img-list: /assets/img/institute_insights/2019-04-23-trt-volumes.jpg
+img-list: /assets/img/crypto_insights/2019-04-23-trt-volumes-thumb.jpg
-img-detail: /assets/img/institute_insights/2019-04-23-trt-volumes-thumb.jpg
+img-detail: /assets/img/crypto_insights/2019-04-23-trt-volumes.jpg
 parent-category: crypto-insights
 categories: mercato
 tag: bitcoin
 locale: it
-uid: 20190423-institute-events
+uid: 20190423-crypto-market
 published: true
 comments: false
 ---
+A supplement to the Bitwise report presented in March 2019 to SEC

 We have analyzed the trading volumes reported by [_The Rock Trading_](http://www.therocktrading.com/) exchange and found them to be credible, according to the criteria used by [Bitwise Investments](https://www.bitwiseinvestments.com/) in their [March 2019 report](http://www.sec.gov/comments/sr-nysearca-2019-01/srnysearca201901-5164833-183434.pdf) to SEC.